-Although it sounds strange, I am beginning to believe that breast cancer might have saved my life.
+Although it sounds strange, I am beginning to believe that breast cancer possibly has saved my life.
 In October 2015, I was diagnosed with stage 2 lobular carcinoma of the breast.
+My cancer was found during my routine mammogram.
 I opted for a bi-lateral mastectomy and then had 33 radiation treatments in early 2016.
-I saw my oncologist every month for treatment and she ran bloodwork every time.
-My numbers had been a little off, but nothing too worrisome.
+I saw my oncologist every month due to my treatment and she ran blood work every time.
+My numbers had been a little off for some time prior but nothing too worrisome.

-Then my oncologist Dr. Hassan began to notice that my numbers were not improving.
-In fact, there was a continual decrease in my hemoglobin, hematocrit and my red and white blood cell counts.
-She ran more tests, and I had a liver biopsy.
-She eventually decided that a bone marrow biopsy was needed, and we were shocked to hear the results.
+However, my oncologist began to notice that my numbers were not improving- actually there was a continual decrease in my hemoglobin, hematocrit, and my red and white blood cell count.
+She ran several tests, and I had a liver biopsy.
+After a while she decided that a bone marrow biopsy was needed.
+When we returned for the biopsy results, we were shocked at my doctor's words.

-She said I had MDS, specifically the 5q deletion subtype.
-Dr. Hassan explained that this typically is seen in people around age 70 and that the best treatment for a 50 year-old like me, would likely be a bone marrow transplant.
-She then referred me to Kansas University (KU) Cancer Center in Kansas City, the closest transplant center to our home.
+My oncologist said I had MDS, specifically the 5q deletion subtype.
+She explained that this typically is only seen in people around age 70.
+She said that the best treatment for a 50 year-old like me, would likely be a bone marrow transplant.
+She then referred me to Kansas University (KU) Cancer Center in Kansas City, because they were the closest transplant center to our home.

 We went to KU the next week and began meeting with the staff there, and they explained the process to us.
 He agreed that transplant was my best option.
 KU performed another bone marrow biopsy.
 After the doctors consulted with each other it was determined that my blast count (young, immature white blood cells was better than expected so we could hold off on an immediate transplant.

 They decided to put me on an oral medication, lenalidomide (Revlimid®) and see if that helped my blood counts.
 Thus far it has worked as hoped as hoped so I will be on my current regimen for the foreseeable future.